-Tracking profiles contain settings that have an impact on the SHOUT ns during Tracking mode.
-There are twelve stored tracking profiles numbered from 0 to 11.
-In addition to the stored tracking Profiles, there is an "active" tracking profile, which is a temporary tracking profile for the purpose of modifying a stored tracking profile.
-The "active" tracking profile is not used in Tracking mode.
-Instead, tracking mode loads the stored tracking profiles directly based on the current state.
-At power-up, tracking profile 0 is always loaded into the "active" tracking profile.
-However, after power-up, user can load any of the stored tracking profiles using the Soft Reset AT command ZT.
-Alternatively, &FT can be used to load factory default settings back into the "active" tracking profile.
-Any modifications made to tracking profile settings apply to the "active" tracking profile and are temporary.
-To save the modifications, user must write the "active" tracking profile to one of the stored tracking profiles using &WT.
-Settings that fall under tracking profiles can be displayed using &VT.
+- At power-up, tracking profile 0 is always loaded into the "active" tracking profile.
+However, after power-up, you can load any of the stored tracking profiles using the soft reset AT command ZT. - Alternatively, you can use &FT to load factory default settings back into the "active" tracking profile. - Any modifications made to tracking profile settings apply to the "active" tracking profile and are temporary.
+To save the modifications, user must write the "active" tracking profile to one of the stored tracking profiles using &WT. - Settings that fall under tracking profiles can be displayed using &VT. - Additional Setup Parameters: Additional setup parameters affect the SHOUT ns globally and immediately.
+Unlike general profiles and tracking profiles, there is no "active" profile associated with these parameters to be saved or retrieved.
+Any modifications to these settings are saved to nonvolatile memory directly.